FlorescuAndrei/16-docker-spring-boot-mysql-demo/README.md

 Steps:
  1. Create app image
        - in application.properties modify spring.datasource.url.
 Replace **localhost:3306** with **mysqlc1**, name of  mysql container.
-    - delete all target file and rebuild app (.jar file) before creating docker image:
+    - delete all target file and rebuild app (.jar file) before creating docker image, see "Notes" below;
     - add Dockerfile to source root of the app and in the console go to that root and run build command:
         - docker build -t 16-customer-demo-app:0.1 .